suporterfid/iot-api-manager/README.md

 # Django RFID Reader Management and Tag Event Application

 This Django application is designed to manage R700 RFID readers and process tag events received from those readers.
 The application provides a user interface (UI) to create, list, update, and delete records for R700 RFID readers.
-It also allows the user to start and stop inventory presets on the readers and handles incoming tag events via webhooks.
+It also allows the user to manage inventory presets on the readers, start and stop these presets, and handle incoming tag events via webhooks.
+Additionally, the application includes authentication features, ensuring that only authorized users can access the system.
 This software was not developed with the intention of being used in production environments; it is only an example of how to communicate with reader APIs and receive events.

 ## Features

 - **Reader Management**: Create, list, update, and delete RFID reader records, including serial number, name, IP address, port, username, and password.
+- **Preset Management**: Query, create, update, delete, and manage multiple presets per reader.
+Only one preset can be active at a time.
+The presets can be configured and sent to the readers via the API.
 - **Preset Control**: Start and stop inventory presets on RFID readers directly from the UI.
 - **Tag Event Handling**: Receive, store, and display tag events via webhooks, with filtering options by reader and date range.
+- **Authentication**: Secure the application using Django's built-in authentication system, requiring users to log in before accessing the application.
 - **UI Enhancements**: Responsive design using Bootstrap, with features like tooltips, icons, sortable columns, and modals for detailed event views.

 ## Technologies Used